 Life for the earliest humans was very different than life is for us.
 They were at the constant mercy of their environment—if it decided not to give them food, they didn’t eat.
 They had only minimal shelter from the elements.
 Many died young.
 Anywhere they wanted to travel, they had to travel on foot.

 Life wasn’t always terrible for them.
 They enjoyed a high degree of equality—there were no rich or poor, and in many areas women were as powerful and influential as men.
-And there’s evidence that their societies were fairly peaceful, with plenty of leisure time for everyone.
+There’s evidence that their societies were fairly peaceful, with plenty of leisure time for everyone.

 But the fact remains that they depended on their families and tribes for survival in a very harsh world.
 This cooperation was a key adaptation that helped many mammal species thrive.
-It’s extremely pronounced in humans, too.
+It’s extremely pronounced in humans.
 We are social animals.

 In a harsh world with limited resources, social animals needed to be certain that their children would survive, so they invested most of their time and resources in their children and formed the most basic social unit: the family.
 We knew we could trust our families, and we shared everything with them.
 Their struggles were our struggles.
 When a family member felt pain or joy, so did we.